cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/videos.md

 ## Supported video sites

-Only videos from [YouTube](https://www.youtube.com/) or [Vimeo](https://vimeo.com/watch) are supported.
+Only videos from <https://www.youtube.com/> or <https://vimeo.com/watch> are supported.

 ## Linking a video

 When creating or updating an event/place, you can include a `videos` property, with one or more videos.
 A video must have the video url of a supported site and a language.
-CopyrightHolder is recommended, but not mandatory.
+While copyrightHolder is optional, it is recommended.

 For example: